nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     unregisterAppAboutToUnloadListener(listener: MashroomPortalAppLoadListener): void;

     /**
+     * Register a bootstrap adapter.
+     * This can be used to start Apps with non-compliant client bootstraps.
+     */
+    registerClientBootstrapAdapter(adapter: MashroomPortalAppClientBootstrapAdapter): void;

+    /**
+     * Unregister a bootstrap adapter.
+     */
+    unregisterClientBootstrapAdapter(adapter: MashroomPortalAppClientBootstrapAdapter): void;

+    /**
      * Load the setup for a given App / plugin name on the current page */ loadAppSetup(pluginName: string, instanceId: string | null | undefined): Promise<MashroomPortalAppSetup>;